xns-lowri/retro-semigraphics/README.md

 Welcome to my first GitHub repo!

-Retro-semigraphics is envisaged as a GUI toolkit for creating text-mode-style applications on modern GUI desktop environments.
+Retro-semigraphics is envisaged as a rendering engine and GUI toolkit for creating modern text-mode-style applications.

-My goals for this project revolve around learning C++ and shader coding, learning more about how source code turns into executable instructions, and learning about the interaction between an application and the OS and underlying hardware.
+My goals for this project revolve around learning C++ and shader coding, learning more about how source code turns into executable instructions, and understanding the interactions between an application and the host OS and underlying hardware.

 ## What it is

-Retro-semigraphics is at its core a 'terminal emulator', not in the normal sense, but in the sense that it emulates the 'text-mode' graphics of early IBM-compatible PCs on modern environments - GUI applications are built upon and rendered entirely out of fixed-size glyphs.
+Retro-semigraphics is at its core a 'terminal emulator', not in the normal sense, but in the sense that applications are built upon and rendered entirely out of fixed-size font glyphs in fixed positions on the screen, emulating the 'text-mode' graphics of early IBM-compatible PCs on contemporary desktop environments.
 Essentially, the worst of both worlds!

 ## What it does